WHCompSci/WHCompSci.github.io/README.md

 Committing your changes is how you save your changes to the repository.
 You can do this by pressing `Ctrl+Shift+G` or clicking the "Source Control" button on the left side of your screen.
 Then, type in a commit message and press the checkmark button.
 Then, press the three dots button and click "Push".
 This will push your changes to your branch on the repository.

-- Tip: You have to put in a commit message or it won't work, if you accidentally press the checkmark button without typing in a commit message, you will have to close out of the
+- Tip: You have to put in a commit message or it won't work.
+If you don't know what to put, just put "Update" or something like that.

-## How to test your project
+## How to see your website
-So you've added your project to the site, but how do you test it?
+So you've added your project to the site, but how do you see what it looks like?

-All you have to do is open the `index.html` file in your file explorer.
+All you have to do is open your `index.html` file in your file explorer.
 It should open in your browser and you should be able to see your project.

-This works, but it's not very convenient.
+This works, but it's annoying.
 You have to open your file explorer every time you want to test your project- and you have to reload it every time you want to change the site.
 Luckily, there's a better way.

 1. Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VSCode.
 You can do this by pressing `Ctrl+Shift+X` and searching for "Live Server".
 Then, click "Install".
 2. Open your project folder in VSCode.
 Then, right click on the `index.html` file and click "Open with Live Server".
 This should open your project in your browser.
 (Or there should be a button in the bottom right of your screen that says "Go Live".
 Click that.)

 Now, whenever you make a change to your project, it should automatically reload in your browser.
 This makes it much easier to test your project.

+## How to submit your project

+When your done with your project, or whenever you want your changes to be on the public site, you can submit a pull request.
+This will merge your branch with the main branch.

+Login to GitHub with the whcompsci account.
+1. Go to the repository page and click the "Pull requests" tab.

+2. Click "New pull request".

+3. Click "compare across forks".

+4. Then, change the "head repository" to your repository and the "head branch" to your branch.

+5. Then, click "Create pull request".

+6. Type in a title and description for your pull request and click "Create pull request".

+7. Then, click "Merge pull request" and "Confirm merge".
+This will merge your branch with the main branch.

+8. If your project is done, you can delete your branch.
+You can do this by going to the "Branches" tab and clicking the trash can next to your branch.

+## How to update your project

+Whenever you want to update your project, you can just make changes to your project folder and commit them.
+Then, submit a pull request to merge your branch with the main branch.